 - A research facility used in connection with any of the activities in (a) above; or

-- A facility used in connection with any of the activities in (a) for the bulk storage of fungible commodities.
+- A facility is used in connection with any activities in (a) for the bulk storage of fungible commodities.

 - Single-purpose agricultural (livestock) or horticultural structures.
 See chapter 7 of Pub.
 225 for definitions and information regarding the use requirements that apply to these structures.

-- Storage facilities (except buildings and their structural components) used in connection with distributing petroleum or any primary product of petroleum.
+- Storage facilities (except buildings and their structural components) are used in connection with distributing petroleum or any primary petroleum product.